 Myth: I need to wait to get an appointment with my provider to get a flu shot.

 Truth: Call the office to make an appointment with our lab for a flu shot with our licensed phlebotomists.
 This can be done the same day in your car!

-Myth: I have to wait to get my Flu shot if I want to get other vaccines such as Covid-19
+Myth: I have to wait to get my Flu shot if I want to get other vaccines such as RSV or Covid-19

 Truth: You can get a COVID-19 vaccine and other vaccines, including a flu vaccine, at the same visit.
 Experience with other vaccines has shown that the way our bodies develop protection, known as an immune response, and possible side effects after getting vaccinated are generally the same when given alone or with other vaccines.